Dschorim/alpacESP/README.md

  - 3 PWM fans
  - 3 always-on fans

- - 2 separate power inputs (with either 12V, 24V or 48V; controlled with jumpers)
  - Input can either be up to 12V@15A, 24V@15A or 48V@15A (bare in mind that not all connected devices (drivers, fans, hotend, heatbed) can support all voltage levels, so be careful not to fry any components.
 But all soldered components can deal with all voltage levels)

 See [Electrical](https://github.com/Dschorim/alpacESP/blob/main/Electrical.md) for more details.